jonatasbaldin/jonatasbaldin.github.io/_posts/2016-09-27-new-experimental-setup.md

 Hey, I'm a developer now, let's see what these IDEs can give me.

-Lot of buttons.
-Lot of borders.
-Lot of menus.
-Lot of stuff.
+Lots of buttons.
+Lots of borders.
+Lots of menus.
+Lots of stuff.

 Unfortunately (or fortunately) I'm not ready for an IDE. [vim](http://www.vim.org/) has been my text world since I started with Linux and it looks like it will be for a long time.
 I'm used to the navigation, motions, commands.
 They are burned into my mind!
 My fingers only know how to reach stuff by hjkl.